 Admission is free for Phoenix Art Museum Members and is included with general admission.
 Not a member yet?
 Join here!

 This exhibition is offered to the general public for free during voluntary donation, free-access hours from 3-9 pm each Wednesday, from 6-10 pm every First Friday of each month and all day during the second Saturday and Sunday of each month.

 Interested in coming as a group?
 For group sales information, click here.

 Media Contact: Margaree Bigler, Marketing and Communications Manager, firstname.lastname@example.org

-Exhibition page and header image credit: Unknown, Portrait of Guru Gobind Singh Ji (The Tenth Guru, 1666-1708), 19th century.
+Exhibition page: Unknown, Portrait of Guru Gobind Singh Ji (The Tenth Guru, 1666-1708), 19th century.
 Pigment on paper.
-Courtesy of the Khanuja Family.
+The Khanuja Family.

 Left: Unknown, Sikh turban helmet, 19th century.
 Metal.
 The Khanuja Family.